-- ENERGY STAR LED light bulbs shall be installed in 100% of ANSI / RESNET / ICC Standard 301-defined Qualifying Light Fixture Locations and LEDs installed in 90% of all common space and exterior 14 fixtures. - Where specified, refrigerators, dishwashers, clothes washers and dryers are ENERGY STAR certified.15 - Showerheads and dwelling-unit lavatory faucets are WaterSense certified.
+- Ceiling fans shall be installed in all primary living areas and designated common spaces greater than 75 ft2 and be ENERGY STAR certified ^{12, 13}. - ENERGY STAR LED light bulbs shall be installed in 100% of ANSI / RESNET / ICC 301-defined Qualifying Light Fixture Locations and LEDs installed in 90% of all common space and exterior 14 fixtures. - Where specified, refrigerators, dishwashers, clothes washers and dryers are ENERGY STAR certified. - Showerheads and dwelling-unit lavatory faucets are WaterSense certified.